yoidog/Herb/README.md

 - Fixes and more functions.
 - More functions.
 - Function added.

-# Why Herb? :herb:
-Well from the start, Herb is an interpreted language made in Java, dynamically typed and simple language, C and Javascript like syntax.

-Can be indeed fun as much as you're using it, you can discover lots of stuff in herb.

-Herb is a small language aswell.

 ## I keep getting errors trying to run Herb :herb: in terminal.
 Yes, yes, the same problem with the creator.